tawi1/DotsTrafficCity/docs/source/path.rst

 **How to use:**
 	* Set the parameter `Selected Path Speed Limit` to the value you need.
 		.. image:: /images/road/path/pathSettingsWindow/PathSettingsWindowAllway1.png
-	* Click `Set Speed Limit`.
+	* Click the `Set Speed Limit` button.
 		.. image:: /images/road/path/pathSettingsWindow/PathSettingsWindowAllway2.png
 		`Result.`

 Custom section
 """"""""""""""

-`Custom section` - section with the custom speed will be automatically generated depending on the parameters.
+`Custom section` - the section with the custom speed is automatically generated depending on the parameters.

 	.. image:: /images/road/path/pathSettingsWindow/PathSettingsWindowSection1.png